The core.maths package is a modular JavaScript library that provides extra mathematics methods and implementations.

 Parameters:

-Name Type Description start
+Name Type Description startnumber The begining value.

-number The ending value.
+endnumber The ending value.

-number The amount to interpolate between the two values where 0.0 equal to the first point, 0.1 is very near the first point, 0.5 is half-way in between, etc.
+amountnumber The amount to interpolate between the two values where 0.0 equal to the first point, 0.1 is very near the first point, 0.5 is half-way in between, etc.

 Returns: